Rappsilber-Laboratory/spectrum/README.md

 ```
 var data = {
       sequence1: sequence1,                     // sequence of peptide 1 incl. modifications
-      sequence2: sequence2,                     // sequence of peptide 2 incl. modifications (for cross-linked peptide)
+      sequence2: sequence2,                     // sequence of peptide 2 incl. modifications (for crosslinked peptide)
-      linkPos1: linkPos1,                       // cross-linked residue on peptide 1 (for cross-linked peptide)
+      linkPos1: linkPos1,                       // crosslinked residue on peptide 1 (for crosslinked peptide)
-      linkPos2: linkPos2,                       // cross-linked residue on peptide 2 (for cross-linked peptide)
+      linkPos2: linkPos2,                       // crosslinked residue on peptide 2 (for crosslinked peptide)
-      crossLinkerModMass: crossLinkerModMass    // modification mass of the cross-linker (for cross-linked peptide)
+      crossLinkerModMass: crossLinkerModMass    // modification mass of the crosslinker (for crosslinked peptide)
       modifications: modifications,             // modification definitions
       precursorMz: precursorMz,                 // m/z of the precursor
       precursorCharge: precursorCharge,         // charge state of the precursor